These articles are not intended to be a master source

 while a different instrument took the lead if that would best serve the

-As mentioned in the italics at the beginning of this article, this is
+As mentioned in the italics at the beginning of this article, this

+level.
 Thanks for reading and keep composing fellow artists!